esxr/product-wiki/README.md

 # llm-wiki

-A Claude Code plugin that maintains `docs/wiki/` as a self-healing DAG of LLM-authored pages, automatically kept in sync as your codebase evolves.
+A Claude Code plugin that builds persistent, compounding knowledge bases inside Obsidian using the Karpathy LLM Wiki pattern.
+Ingest sources, query synthesized knowledge, lint for gaps — all from your Claude Code session.
+It maintains `docs/wiki/` as a self-healing DAG of LLM-authored pages, automatically kept in sync as your codebase evolves.

 ---